yashumak/Skillcertify-The-internship-platform/README.md

 # SkillCertify - Online Learning & Certification Platform

 A responsive web application built with React andt provides comprehensive online learning experiences with certification capabilities.
-SkillCertify enables users to enroll in courses, complete practical assignments, and earn verifiable certificates to advance their careers.
+SkillCertify enables users to enroll in courses, complete practical assignments, and earn verifiable certificates to advance the

 ## 🚀 Features